core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 block instead.

-In descriptive usage, a BERT Option is interpreted in the same way as the equivalent Option with SZX == 6, except that the payload is allowed to contain a multiple of 1024 bytes (non-final BERT block) or more than 1024 bytes (final BERT block).
+In descriptive usage, a BERT Option is interpreted in the same way as the equivalent Option with SZX == 6, except that the payload is also allowed to contain a multiple of 1024 bytes (non-final BERT block) or more than 1024 bytes (final BERT block).